-In FY2020, DMPI generated ₱31.9 billion of revenues (U.S.\$ 632.7 million), of which 61%3 were revenues from the Philippines, and 39% were sales to affiliates which export DMPI products under the Del Monte brand, S&W brand and private label brands.
+For the year ended 30 April 2020, DMPI generated ₱31.9 billion of consolidated revenues, of which 61%3 were revenues from the Philippines, and 39% were sales to affiliates which export DMPI products under the Del Monte brand, S&W brand and private label brands.
 Products sold in the Philippines include beverages (100% pineapple juice and juice drinks in various flavors), culinary (tomato sauce, spaghetti sauce, ketchup, meal mixes, condiments, and pasta) and packaged fruit (pineapple and tropical mixed fruits), while products for the export markets include fresh pineapple, processed pineapple and mixed-fruit, juices and sauces.

-DMPI is the market leader in the Philippines with market shares ranging from from 39%-87% in a number of categories, such as, canned pineapples and canned mixed fruits, RTD (ready-to-drink) juices (excluding doy/foil packs), tomato sauce and spaghetti sauce (Source: Nielsen Retail Index, 12 months ending April 2020).
+DMPI is the market leader in the Philippines with market shares ranging from 39%-87% in a number of categories, such as, canned pineapples and canned mixed fruits, RTD (ready-to-drink) juices (excluding doy/foil packs), tomato sauce and spaghetti sauce (Source: Nielsen Retail Index, 12 months ending April 2020).